 Here’s how it’ll look like when more people start swarming the staircase:

 Batu Caves - All about your skirt

-I saw so many ladies got called out to rent a sarong because they settled for skirts or dresses that were too short or revealing.
+We saw so many ladies got called out to rent a sarong because they settled for skirts or dresses that were too short or revealing.
 By wearing something too short, they risk giving a free show when they go up the stairs.
 Also, it is because this is a place of worship.
 Hence, it is necessary to show respect.